Treat Minor Imperfections In Your Smile With Dental Bonding

 Dental bonding uses a putty-like composite resin to repair minor damage or malformation.
 Once dried, the resin blends in seamlessly with the natural tooth.

 In most cases, bonding is recommended as a faster and more affordable alternative to porcelain veneers.
 Because it does not require reshaping of the original tooth, bonding can be completed in a single appointment.
-With proper dental care, your results can last up to ten years.

 Dental bonding can repair minor damage like chipped or cracked teeth.